SALib/SALib/README.md

 P2 0.0 5.0
 ...etc.
 ```
 Lines beginning with `#` will be treated as comments and ignored.

-### Or if using Morris, create a parameter file with groups
+### Or if using Morris...

+You can create a parameter file with groups.
-Create a file describing the grouping of parameters in the model.
-Group files should be created with row equal to the number of groups desired.
 ```
 #Parameter,Lower Bound, Upper Bound, Group Name
 P 1,0.0,1.0,Group 1